-I’ll be installing the Maximus Camera Floodlight by Kuna in this tutorial.
-I prefer the look and functionality of the Kuna lights compared to other camera lights on the market.
+I’ll be installing the Maximus Floodlight Camera by Kuna in this tutorial.
+I prefer the look and functionality of the Maximus lights compared to other camera lights on the market.
 The one thing I would suggest when installing smarter home products is that you try to stick to one or a few specific brands so as to not inundate yourself with smart home apps.

 Step #1: Removing the Existing Light